Hero background

 Weekdays

-Monday is dedicated to orientation: a welcome session, introduction to Cape Verdean culture, a basic Kriolu lesson, a tour of local services and an afternoon at the beach to get your bearings.
+Monday is for orientation: welcome, an introduction to Cape Verdean culture, a basic Crioulo session, a walk around the local services and an afternoon at the beach to get a feel for the place.

-From Tuesday to Friday, mornings are spent at the early childhood centres working alongside local educators with educational and play-based activities: games, songs, stories and first English lessons for children aged 2 to 6.
+From Tuesday to Friday, mornings are spent at the children's centres alongside the local educators with educational and play activities: games, songs, stories and first English lessons for the children aged 2 to 6.

-In the afternoons you continue with care and teaching activities, help prepare teaching materials for the following day and collaborate with the local team to improve lessons.
+In the afternoon you carry on with care and teaching, help prep the next day's materials and work with the local team to fine-tune the lessons.

-Weekends are free: you can relax on Tarrafal’s beaches, go snorkelling, visit the Resistance Museum or simply enjoy the island’s tranquil pace of life.
+Weekends are free: you can relax on Tarrafal's beaches, snorkel, visit the Resistance Museum or just enjoy the slower pace of the island.

-08:30Activities with children at the centres: games, songs, morning routines
+08:30Activities with the children at the centres: games, songs, morning routines

-10:30Snack time and free play with the little ones
+10:30Snack break and free play with the youngest

 12:00Lunch break and rest during the hottest hours

-15:00Afternoon activities, preparing teaching materials with the team
+15:00Afternoon activities and prep of teaching materials with the team

-18:30Return to base, shared dinner and free time with the group
+18:30Back to the centre, shared dinner and free time with the group

 Weekend